tgstation/tgstation/sound/standard.md

 If it is going to play from a source with a direction, it should be mono.
-You can downmix in audacity directly, use Tracks > Mix > Mix Stereo Down to Mono If the option is greyed out, try clicking the track first.
-If it's still greyed out, it's likely already mono.
+You can downmix in audacity directly, use Tracks > Mix > Mix Stereo Down to Mono If the option is grayed out, try clicking the track first.
+If it's still grayed out, it's likely already mono.

 To export, go to File > Export > Export as OGG.
 Once the dialogue pops up, give the file a name, and set the Quality slider at the bottom to dead center so the bottom number displays 5.